 These efficient predators are solitary animals that will fiercely defend their waterside territories.
 Males will sometimes allow females to make their homes inside their vast territories, but no male mink will tolerate another male nearby.

-Unless some areas are kept free or relatively free of mink, it is considered that the water vole will become extinct in much of Britain within a few years.
+Unless some areas are kept free or relatively free of mink, it's thought that the water vole will become extinct in much of Britain within a few years.
 The urgency of the situation is highlighted by the water vole's inclusion as a priority species in the UK Biodiversity Action Plan and the promotion of humane mink control as an essential tool in water vole conservation, within the National Species Action Plan.

 We support targeted control of American mink, in order to protect our waterways, as well as for the conservation of water vole populations.
 Mink control will protect our considerable investment, in recent years, in habitat improvement for water voles across the network.